 - LCHAD version 2 (PDF)

 - Unclassified FOD (PDF)

 - New England Consortium of Metabolic Programs (various FOD protocols)

 Please be aware that the above Protocol Letters are just EXAMPLES that some of our Families have shared with our Group.
 It is important that you INDIVIDUALIZE your/your child’s protocol sheet in conjunction with your physicians and other professionals.
+It’s also important to have your Dr SIGN and DATE your protocol EVERY year.
 Please also refer to the URGENT INFO posted above for Emergency Room personnel.